Who can use this feature?

 - The OR logic defines that ONE OR MORE criteria must be satisfied by the project.

-- Removing Criteria/Conditions: You can remove a criterion/condition by clicking the trash icon, but Entry and Exit sections must have at least one criterion and each criterion must have at least one condition.
+- Removing Criteria/Conditions: Remove a criterion/condition by clicking the trash icon, but Entry Criteria and Exit Criteria (When the Exit Criteria toggle is ON) must have at least one criterion and each criterion must have at least one condition.

 Exit Criteria